otaviocc/Pinboarding/README.md

 # Pinboarding

 Pinboarding is a [Pinboard](https://pinboard.in) client for macOS.
-It's a work in progress, but currently includes features such as:
+It's a work in progress, but already includes the following features:

-* automatic sync
+* automatic sync (and forced sync)
 * filter bookmarks by tag or visibility
 * add a new bookmark
 * open bookmark on browser
 * share a bookmark

-A [Pinboard](https://pinboard.in) account is requited to use the app.
+A [Pinboard](https://pinboard.in) account is required to use the app.

 ![](Images/dark.jpg)